 Did you know that your skin is the largest organ in your body?
 Just like your heart, liver, and other organs, it requires proper care and nourishment.
 Damaging effects of excess sun exposure, stress, sub-par diet, environmental toxins, and poor sleep habits all take their toll.

-While you may not think twice about buying your favorite skincare products to help override the damage, it’s just as important (if not more so) to “pamper” the inside too.
+While your favorite skincare products may be what you reach for to override the damage, it’s just as important (if not more so) to “pamper” the inside too.

 With this in mind, the age-old saying “you are what you eat” takes on new meaning.

 Want some good news?
-Though there’s no magic food that will keep you looking young forever, your diet can absolutely affect how your skin looks and ages.
-Incorporate these 5 natural skin treatments into your daily meals and snacks, and watch your skin take on a youthful glow!
+Your diet can absolutely affect how your skin looks and ages, so you are in the driver’s seat!
+Here are 5 of our favorite food/drink suggestions to incorporate into your daily meals and snacks, and watch your skin take on a youthful glow!

 1).
 ARM YOURSELF WITH ANTIOXIDANTS